deleterium/SmartC/README.md

 Additional keywords:
 * `sleep N`: Puts the contract in 'sleep' mode during N blocks.
 Argument N must be specified and can be an expression. `sleep 1;` makes your contract to stop being processed at current block and resumes it at next one.
 * `exit`: Puts the contract in 'finished' mode.
 It will be inactive until a new transaction is received.
 Once a tx is received, it will start execution at `void main(void)` function.
 Takes no argument.
 * `halt`: Puts the contract in 'frozen' mode.
 It will be inactive until a new transaction is received, then resume execution at next instruction.
 Takes no argument.
+If contract activation fee is zero, contract will resume execution on next block.

 Others keyword have no meaning in BurstAT or have no assembly support.
 They are disabled: `auto`, `double`, `float`, `register`, `volatile`.
 For future implementation these keywords can be added: `case`, `char`, `const`, `default`, `enum`, `extern`, `int`, `short`, `sizeof`, `signed`, `static`, `switch`, `typedef`, `union`, `unsigned`.